On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: The coupling and the space-time with an invariant minimum speed

+where $v_g(=\alpha_g c=Gm_pm_e/\hbar)$ is a very low speed obtained in the fundamental bound state of the hypothetical gravitational ``hyhrogen atom''.

-We have $\beta<<\alpha$ due to the fact that the gravitational interaction is very weak when compared to the electrical interaction, so that $F_g/F_e=\beta/\alpha\sim 10^{-42}$, where $\beta\cong 1,75\times 10^{-45}$.
-Therefore, we shall denominate $\beta$ as the {\it superfine structure constant}, since the gravitational interaction creates a bonding energy extremely smaller than the coulombian interaction given for the fundamental state ($\Delta E$) of the Hydrogen atom.
+We find $\alpha_g<<\alpha$ and $v_g<<v_B$ due to the fact that the gravitational interaction is much weaker than the electric interaction, i.e., $F_g/F_e=\alpha_g/\alpha=v_g/v_B=Gm_pm_e/e^2\sim 10^{-40}$, where $\alpha_g\sim 10^{-43}$.
+Therefore, we shall denominate $\alpha_g$ as the {\it superfine structure constant} of the gravitational ``hydrogen atom'', since the gravitational interaction creates a bonding energy extremely smaller than the coulombian interaction given to the fundamental state ($\Delta E$) in the hydrogen atom.

-To sum up, we say that, whereas $\alpha(e^2)$ provides the adjustment for the coulombian bonding energies between two electronic charges, $\beta(m_e^2)$ gives the adjustment for the gravitational bonding energies between two electronic masses.
-Such bonding energies of electrical or gravitational origin lead to an increment of the energy of the particle by means of variations like $\Delta e_s$ and $\Delta b_s$.
+To sum up, we say that, whereas the fine structure constant $\alpha(e^2)$ provides the adjustment for the coulombian bonding energies between proton and electron in the hydrogen atom, the tiny constant $\alpha_g(Gm_pm_e)$ gives the adjustment for the gravitational bonding energies between the masses of the proton and electron in the gravitational ``hydrogen atom''.
+Both bonding energies of electric ($\alpha$) and gravitational ($\alpha_g$) origin lead to an increment of energy in the particle by means of variations of the internal fields,i.e., $\Delta e_s$ and $\Delta b_s$.

-Following the above reasoning, we realize that the present model enables us to consider $\xi$ as the fine tuning constant (coupling) between a gravitational potential created by the electron mass $m_e$ and the electrical field (electrical energy density) created by another charge $q_e$ at a certain distance.
-Hence, in this more fundamental case, we have a kind of bind of the type ``$m_eq_e$" (mass-charge) represented by the tiny coupling constant $\xi$.

-The way we have followed in obtaining $\xi$ starts from important analogies with the ideas of the fine structure constant $\alpha=\alpha(e^2)$ (electromagnetic interaction) and the superfine structure constant $\beta=\beta(m_e^2)$ (gravitational interaction), so that it is easy to conclude that the kind of mixing coupling we are proposing here, of the type ``$m_eq_e$'', plays the role of the gravi-electrical coupling constant $\xi$, namely $\xi$ is of the form $\xi=\xi(m_eq_e)$.
-So, the only way to satisfy this condition is to write